 - Beware of what is around.
 Only use fireworks outdoors and do not shoot fireworks close to buildings, cars or anything else around that could possibly catch fire.

 - Make sure adults are in charge of the fireworks.
-Adults are to handle the fireworks while alert and sober.
+Adults should handle the fireworks while alert and sober.
 Do not mix drinking of alcohol and fireworks.
-If there are kids around, be sure to instruct them to stay about from the fireworks and if they are interested in sparklers, provide adult supervision.
+If there are kids around, be sure to instruct them to stay away from the fireworks and if they are interested in sparklers, provide adult supervision.

 - Keep everyone away from the fireworks, not just children.
 Everyone watching fireworks need to stay away from where the fireworks are being ignited.